betalars/mixxx-blogpost/content/news/2024-12-12-mixxing-up-pen-and-paper.md

-# Mixxxing up Pen and Paper
+title: Mixxxing up Role Playing
+authors: betalars
+status: draft
+tags: user storys
+comments: yes

 > It is cold and moist.
 You are deep within the belly of a huge mashine surrounded by overgrowth and broken glass.
 You know she wants to kill you.
 After all: you did the same to her.
 She wants revenge and the only thing keeping you alive is her unstoppable desire to test.
 >